ekelokorpi/panda-toolkit/README.md

 ### Command-line interface

-With Panda Toolkit, you can get most out of your game development.
+With Panda Toolkit, you can build and manage your game projects.

 ## Install